 Liz Greene observed in Saturn: A New Look at an Old Devil (1976) that Saturn in angular houses does not deny its gifts – it defers them.
 The individual must work toward what others may receive more freely, and in that work, something more durable is forged than what early ease might have produced.

 What emerges, when the Saturn work is done, is a formidable authority – earned, not performed.
 These individuals command rooms they once felt excluded from.
 The self that was restricted early becomes the self that cannot be rattled later.
+In love, the growth edge is letting someone witness the unfinished version, not only the composed one.
 If Saturn in Capricorn or Aquarius falls in your 1st house, the Capricorn daily horoscope can help you track Saturn’s transits in real time.

 Uranus in the 1st House